Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: A static lognormal-GPD mixture

 The E- and M-step (\ref{eq:Estep0}) and (\ref{eq:Mstep}) are then iterated until convergence is reached according to some stopping rule.
 The algorithm monotonically increases the observed likelihood at each iteration; under regularity conditions (\citealp{wu83}), the sequence $\boldsymbol{\theta}^{(t)}$ converges to a stationary point and the estimators are asymptotically efficient.

 Let us now turn to the present setup: let $\boldsymbol{x}=(x_1,\dots,x_n)$ be the observed data, i.e., a random sample from the static lognormal-GPD mixture (\ref{eq:lognGPD}).
 Let $\boldsymbol{z}=(z_1,\dots,z_n)$ represent the missing data, with $z_i=1$ if the $i$-th observation is lognormal, and $z_i=0$ if it is GPD.
-The observed and complete log-likelihood functions are respectively equal to:
+The observed and complete log-likelihood functions can be written as:

 The conditional expectation of the complete log-likelihood function is given by